fathym-deno/eac-runtime/docs/getting-started/Configure.md

 #### Proxies

 Next we will configure a proxy application.
-This allows us to configure a URL to host our backend services on:
+This allows us to configure a URL to host our backend services on and to proxy entire other applications:

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {